thedynamiclinker/ld/dictionary/Asshole Topology.md

 ## Summary

-Assholes ruin everything -- topologically speaking -- especially modern life.
+Assholes ruin everything 一 topologically speaking 一 especially modern life.

+In an asshole topology, we are closed off.

+Closed off from community, and closed off from each other.

+It's time to open up the assholes, and get rid of this shit.